ibm-cloud-docs/power-iaas/sysdig-monitoring-pvs.md

 When predefined limits are pressed, rate-limited requests respond with a `503 Service Unavailable`.
 Following are the limitations:
 - {{site.data.keyword.mon_full_notm}} accepts data within a specific time range, called the window of acceptance that is fixed to 5 minutes.
-- The {{site.data.keyword.powerSys_notm}} instance's Ipv6 interface usage metrics is for internal management network and are available additionally even though you have not configured it.
+- The {{site.data.keyword.powerSys_notm}} instance's Ipv6 interface usage metrics is for internal management network and are available additionally even though you did not configure it.
 - When the memory utilization cannot be determined due to various reasons such as communication problem with the {{site.data.keyword.powerSys_notm}} instance, the memory utilizations can show 100%.
 - The memory utilization is zero if the {{site.data.keyword.powerSys_notm}} instance is in a shut-off state.
 - Metrics are available for {{site.data.keyword.powerSys_notm}} instance that are deleted.
-Based on the IBM cloud monitoring retention policy you can, see the historical platform metrics of deleted instance.
+Based on the IBM cloud monitoring retention policy, you can see the historical platform metrics of deleted instance.
 For more information, see [Sysdig documentation on retention limit](https://docs.sysdig.com/en/docs/administration/data-retention/#sysdig-monitor-metric-retention-limits){: external}.
-- Metrics of {{site.data.keyword.powerSys_notm}} instances are not available if:
-  - The instance was never initialized before
+- Metrics of {{site.data.keyword.powerSys_notm}} instances are not available if the instance was never initialized before, error in the instance, or issue with the host.
-  - Error in the Instance
-  - Issue with the host

 ## Additional information